Amparulekar/Amparulekar.github.io/_pages/about.md

 Additional Interests
 ======

-I also enjoy teaching and mentoring, having been a teaching assistant for the Foundations of Machine Learning (Automatic Speech Recognition (CS 753) , Engineering Graphics and Drawing (ME 119) and Biology (BB 101) courses at IIT Bombay.
-I have also been a department academic mentor for over a year and received the best mentor award.
+I also enjoy teaching and mentoring, having been a teaching assistant for several courses at IIT Bombay including Foundations of Machine Learning and Automatic Speech Recognition.
+I have also been a department academic mentor for two years and received the best mentor award.
 I have served as a mentor for several AI/ML programs in IIT Bombay clubs.

 I love travelling, hiking, and everything to do with nature.
 Cats, dogs and coffee happen to be great weaknesses :) In my free time, I enjoy art, photography and music.
 I play the keyboard and have tried my hand at every medium, from pencil sketching, water colors, to acryllics on canvas and even roads.